LedgerHQ/app-terra/README.md

 The Terra app will be available soon in [Ledger Live](https://www.ledger.com/pages/ledger-live).
 Our preferred and recommended hardware wallet!

 If you are not a developer, please follow the below steps to install Cosmos ledger app on ledger live.
+[Terra Station](https://station.terra.money) and [Lunie Wallet](https://app.lunie.io/terra) are supporting Terra chain with Cosmos ledger app.

 If not, see [Development](#development) section to install Terra leger app from source code.

 - Open Ledger Live and go to Settings (gear icon on the right):